-For the purpose of this request for proposal, there is \$550,000.00 in WIOA Youth funds available.
+For the purpose of this request for proposal, we are anticipating \$550,000.00 in WIOA Youth funding availability, depending upon the release of the FY26 WIOA Youth allocation.

 We anticipate up to six (6) programs may be funded between In-School Youth & Out-of-School Youth.
-No more than two (2) In-School Youth programs will be funded.
-The Period of Performance is August 2024 - June 30, 2025, with potential renewal for FY26.
+No more than one (1) In-School Youth program will be funded.
+The Period of Performance is August 2025 - June 30, 2026, with potential renewal for FY27.